 The driver leads her to the rig.
 She climbs in.
 “Let’s go!” he laughs.
 His eyes are wild.
 He climbs in and slams the door.

 “Climb up!
 Climb up!”
 I yell at the kids.

 The boy bolts.
-He’s running for the fence holding back trash across a shallow ditch.
-I chase him, grab a big rock on the shoulder and heave it.
+He’s running for the fence holding back trash across from a shallow ditch.
+I chase him, grab a big rock on the shoulder and throw it.
 It strikes him dead-center between his shoulder blades, dropping him instantly.

 “Climb up, or the same will happen to you!”

 She climbs, sobbing and shaking.
 I’m right behind her.
 The engine turns over and the rig pulls back onto the road.